 4. the vocal chords: (latterly called “vocal folds”, a much better descriptive name).
 They are set vibrating by the stream of air which we produce when we sing (or talk), sending sound waves into the resonators (see number 1, here).

 5. the diaphragm: a large muscle, extending from the front of the body to the back, which separates the thorax, that is, the chest, from the lower part of the body, the abdomen, which contains organs such as the stomach, spleen, etc. The lungs are just above the diaphragm, the main function of which is to help regulate the action of breathing.

 6. the pelvic girdle: a group of muscles which goes right around the body, the lowest set of muscles in the abdomen.
-It is attached to the spine in the back and helps support the legs.
+It helps support the legs.
 In singing we use this set of muscles as the impetus for good breath support instead of using the diaphragm or the chest muscles.

 7. the pelvic floor: a set of muscles stretched inside the pelvic bones which supports the contents of the pelvis, rather like a trampoline at the bottom of the “tank” that is our instrument.
 Read more on the pelvic floor in the section of this website on breathing technique.

 In order to understand what happens when we breathe and sing, it’s necessary to understand the differences between the “real” body, and the “singing” body.
 I make the distinction because it does seem sometimes as if they are two separate and equally real physical entities.

 In singing, posture is most important when it goes wrong.
 It’s a very simple subject: stand up straight, and avoid leaning over.
 Keep practicing until you can remember to stand up straight.